windmill-labs/windmilldocs/docs/misc/9_guides/airplane/index.md

 The process is as follows:
 - Users iterate and make their changes in a "staging" Windmill workspace.
 - Every time a Windmill App, Flow or Script is deployed to that workspace (via Windmill's UI), Windmill automatically commits it to this repo and creates one branch per app/flow/script.
-- On every commit from Windmill, PRs are automatically created via a GitHub action.
+- On every commit from Windmill, PRs are automatically created via a GitHub Action.
 Approved GitHub users can review and merge those PRs.
-- Every time a PR is merged, another GitHub action automatically deploys the change to a "production" Windmill workspace.
+- Every time a PR is merged, another GitHub Action automatically deploys the change to a "production" Windmill workspace.

 This gives the flexibility to fully test new Windmill scripts, flows and apps, while having them version-controlled and deployed in an automated way to the production environment.